cicsdev/cics-banking-sample-application-cbsa/doc/CBSA_Architecture_guide.md

-# CICS Bank Sample Application (CBSA) Architecture
+# CICS Banking Sample Application (CBSA) Architecture

 ## Introduction:

-There are multiple parts to the CICS Bank Sample Application (CBSA).
+There are multiple parts to the CICS Banking Sample Application (CBSA).
 There is:

 -   The base/COBOL installation - which needs to be installed first.